Paris has the Eiffel Tower, New York the Statue of Liberty, and Gothenburg has its archipelago.

 100+ places, and it’s yours if you want it.

 Some are expensive, some are dirt cheap, free even.
 I think there’s plenty for most people.
 And here’s how it works.
-Download the document to the left.
-If you like what you see, please feel free to send us a tip.
-But it’s free if you like.
-A thank you email is also appreciated.
+Download the Gothenburg DIY guide to the left.

 Last week, I had the privilege of guiding a group of VIP travelers for a couple of days.
 Distinguished individuals, well educated and widely traveled, they were asking for a tour guide to show them Gothenburg the way an official guide never could: 100% flexible, with the ability to hold a conversation not just about historical details of a particular building or a king’s birthday, but also talk about the big political trends, socio-economic trends and things happening elsewhere in the world.
 Today’s global travelers expect nothing less.